Darkseal/dobble/README.md

 ## The source code

+This project hosts a small JavaScript script containing a `dobble()` function, which can be used to generate the series, or rather the cards.
+The function will generate the maximum number of series (cards) with a given **N** number of elements: however, the algorithm will only work if **N** has a value of any prime number +1.
+It could be 8 (as in _Dobble_) or also 3, 4, 6, 12, 14, 18, 20, and so on.
+If an invalid **N** value is used, the function will show a warning - and the `outputTests()` testing function will have some failures.

-This project hosts a small JavaScript function that can be used to generate the series, or rather the cards.
-Obviously, each number contained in the various series has the task of representing a unique  _shape_ among those present on our cards: the number 1 for the  _heart_, the number 2 for the  _tree_, and so on.
-For the sake of simplicity, we won’t make the numbers-to-shapes mapping in this post, being it a rather trivial task.
+It goes without saying that each number contained in the various series is meant to represent a unique shape among those present on our cards: the number 1 for the _heart_, the number 2 for the _tree_, and so on.
+For the sake of simplicity, we won't make the numbers-to-shapes mapping in this post, being it a rather trivial task.

 To try this function and/or change its values to generate different series, check out  [this JSFiddle](https://jsfiddle.net/Darkseal/9uyc8rtj/).